SFDO-Tooling/CumulusCI/docs/deploy.md

 Use the `path` option to specify the path to the metadata you wish to deploy.
 The metadata may be in either Metadata API or Salesforce DX source format.
 SFDX-format source will automatically be converted to Metadata API for deployment.
 This conversion takes place prior to application of transforms (below) and requires that the path be listed as a package directory in `sfdx-project.json`.

 Set the test run level with the `test_level` option.
 Available values are `NoTestRun`, `RunLocalTests`, `RunAllTestsInOrg`, and `RunSpecifiedTests`.
 If you use `RunSpecifiedTests`, you must also supply a list of tests with the `specified_tests` option.
-This option accept a comma-separated value at the command line or a list in your `cumulusci.yml` markup.
+This option accepts a comma-separated value at the command line or a list in your `cumulusci.yml` markup.

 ## Source Transforms